-Part two of this task (can be found in the menu) contains the cards to be used in parts B and C. Part two also suggests a way of presenting this task, and a number of questions for reflection after the pupils have completely finished the task (most suitable for TOK).
+Part two of this task (can be found in the menu) contains the cards to be used in parts B and C. Part two also suggests a way of presenting this task, and a number of questions for reflection after the pupils have completely finished the task.

 GETTING TO KNOW ABORIGINAL CULTURE

-You and three friends have been stranded in the middle of the Australian bush.
-Fortunately for you, one of your friends comes from an aboriginal family and has learnt aboriginal knowledge that will enable you to survive in the outback and meet a number of different crises.
+You and three friends have been stranded in the middle of the Australian outback.
+Fortunately for you, one of your friends comes from an Aboriginal family and has learnt Aboriginal knowledge that will enable you to survive in the outback and meet a number of different crises.

 It takes you five days to reach a settlement.
 In the mean time you need to find your way across the outback, find food and survive different challenges.
 Makes notes on how you resolve each part of the task.
 Afterwards you will have to explain to others what you chose to do and why.